 “Whimsical” still best describes the dining experience at EMP.
 Expect the unexpected.

-Beyond excited to return and experience the updated menu and concept, our party actually extended the trip one more night to fit this restaurant in.
+Beyond excited to return and experience the updated menu and concept, our group of six actually extended the trip one more night to fit this restaurant in.
 Will travel for food.
 Clearly.
 I love my tribe!
 Welcomed by sommelier Jane Lopes (of the Uncorked reality series following six aspiring master sommeliers as they prepare for the Court of Masters Sommelier exam), dinner started on a fun note.
 If you haven’t watched the series, get to it!
 Fan-girl moment aside, Jane happily put up with all of our questions and decanted our wine.
-Two enthusiastic thumbs up for our choice too!
+Two enthusiastic thumbs up from her for our choice too!

 We never ordered off a printed menu, unlike my first visit four years ago.
 The waiter simply asked about allergies and questioned us about our preferences; dinner began shortly afterward.
 Much like before, dishes were plated with great attention to detail.
 Most of the time, a fun twist ensued.
 The unknown is part of the experience.

 Center stage on the table, a large number of holiday wrapped gifts sat begging for our attention.
 We had a hunch it would probably be our first course (and not just decor).
 We were right.
-Well played, given Christmas was just a couple of weeks away.
+Well played, given Christmas was only a couple of weeks away.
 Designed to complement the caviar -with smoked sturgeon, cream cheese, bagels, and rye crisps-, a selection of small jars filled box after box: beet salad with apple & trout roe, smoked salmon with cucumber & pumpernickel, potato salad with mustard & quail egg, smoked mackerel & salmon with fennel.
 Boom!
 Welcome to Eleven Madison Park.
 Dinner’s only just begun.
 It took us a while to get through them all, mixing and matching as we went along.
 I love a place that encourages one to play with food.